rahul-ghadge/spring-boot-h2-crud/README.md

 ## Tools
-- Eclipse or IntelliJ IDEA (or any preferred IDE) with embedded Gradle
+- Eclipse or IntelliJ IDEA (or any preferred IDE) with embedded Maven
 - Maven (version >= 3.6.0)
 - Postman (or any RESTful API testing tool)